RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_ui_controller_class_bil.md

     Control.UpdateControl();
 }
 ```
-***

-Declare the Class in the File Type Component Builder
+## Declare the Class in the File Type Component Builder
---

-For the plug-in settings UI to become visible in Var:ProductName, the File Type Component Builder file needs to include the following method.
-You may open the **.sdlfiletype* file in a text editor, then search for <```WinFormSettingsPageIds```>, and add the node to the list of settings page IDs.
+To make the plug-in settings UI visible in `Var:ProductName`, the File Type Component Builder file must include the settings page IDs.
+Open the **.sdlfiletype** file in a text editor, search for `WinFormSettingsPageIds`, and add the node to the list:

 ![excel_verifier_simplified_gui](images/excel_verifier_simplified_gui.jpg)